lvmgeo/GISPython/README.md

 newFile = FO.FindNewestFile(workDir, '*') # Find newest file with any extension
 FO.BackupOneFile(newFile, backupDir)
 ```

-#### _SimpleFileOpsSafe_
-File and filesystem operations module.
-Module contains SimpleFileOpsSafe class, which contains functions for typical file and filesystem operations.
-Class inherits SimpleFileOps functionality, but does not relay on Windows Powershell scripts to address locked files.

 #### _TimerHelper_
 Timing module.
 Module contains functions for countdown procedures in a code block.